Chrysler Newport: 1974–1978

 The Newport was redesigned for the 1974 model year, along with all other full-size C-body cars.
 This generation shed the sweeping "fuselage" styling, in favor of more crisper, slab-sided styling.
 Despite losing several inches in length, 1974–1978 Newports were some of the heaviest cars ever produced by Chrysler.
 Their introduction coincided with the 1973 OPEC oil embargo, and sales of all full-size cars plummeted.
 The Chrysler Corporation was especially hit hard, as no smaller cars were sold under the Chrysler brand.

-A design change was made in 1976 to the rear of the car.
-The former vertical style tail lights were replaced by a set that stretched out horizontally across the back of the car.
+A design change was made in 1976 to the rear of the Newport Custom series.
+The former vertical style tail lights (which were retained by the standard Newport) were replaced by a set that stretched out horizontally across the back of the car.
 The license plate was moved to the bumper but the fuel cap remained in the same place.
 However a new fuel door sat between the new tail lights, previous models had the fuel cap behind the license plate.
+The 1976 Newport Custom rear styling was inherited from the 1974 and '75 Chrysler New Yorker, while the New Yorker itself inherited the discontinued Imperial's front and rear styling for 1976.
+The Newport Custom was subsequently discontinued at the end of the 1976 model year, and the 1977 and '78 Newports received the horizontal taillight treatment.

 Production of the C-body Newport ended in 1978, along with the Chrysler New Yorker.
 Related Dodge and Plymouth C-body cars, as well as C-body Chrysler Town & Country station wagons had all been dropped the previous year.
 The 1978 Newport and New Yorker offered the American car industry's last true two-door and four-door hardtops; all four-doors and Newport coupes were hardtops, the pillared sedan also having been dropped.